 Staunch Converts Quorn announced its much awaited availability at a press event held at Florabel restaurant at Estancia Mall, Pasig.
 The event also featured one of Quorn’s newest advocates’ Chef JP Anglo of the widely successful Filipino restaurant Sarsa.

 Guests were treated to a collaboration of the two top chefs as they served various Asian-inspired dishes such as Quorn xiumai with truffle, Quorn crispy parcels with pickled papaya and garlic vinegar, Quorn satay and inasal, and sweet and sour Quorn with three-grain fried rice.
 As a soup lover, I finished a huge bowl of Qourn creamed soup with fresh corn kernels and malunggay leaves.

 Noted chef, restaurateur, and hardcore carnivore Florabel Co-Yatco “couldn’t tell the difference” between Quorn’s crispy chicken nuggets and the real deal, “my young daughter eats them,” she says.
 “I could eat five of them!”

 Also one among its earliest and biggest advocates are media personality Tessa Prieto Valdes and “sexy chef” Rachel Alejandro.

-All Natural Originating from the United Kingdom, Quorn is now available in a range of deliciously meat-free protein products, enabling everyone to enjoy healthier versions of favorite meals—whether you go for ingredient-type products that allow you to cook from scratch like chunks or grounds, or for ready-to-cook options like nuggets.
+All Natural Originating from the United Kingdom, Quorn is now available in a range of deliciously meat-free protein products, enabling everyone to enjoy healthier versions of favorite meals—whether you go for ingredient-type products that allow you to cook from scratch like Quorn Pieces or Mince, or for ready-to-cook options like nuggets.